 A study published on June 8th examined the effects of lockdowns and social distancing in China, South Korea, Iran, France, Italy, and the United States.
 In those six nations alone, the number of expected cases was off by 62 million.
 Without intervention, the US should have had fourteen times the confirmed cases that we saw by April 6th, for a total of five million cases.
 Instead, we reached two million during the second week of June.

 The US government is using a model which accounts for social distancing practices in each American state.
-It initially concluded that the first wave of the pandemic would end in June, when the weather warmed.
-That had been extended to August, and now to October.
-This model has a state-by-state breakdown of the expected number of deaths; the peak date of the first wave; and the number of hospital beds, ICU beds, and ventilators needed during this phase.
+This model has a state-by-state breakdown of the expected number of deaths; the peak date of each wave; and the number of hospital beds, ICU beds, and ventilators needed during this phase.

 Johns Hopkins maintains a worldwide map of diagnosed cases, deaths, and recoveries here.
 They have recently added a feature which enable you to see what is happening in your county.
 Go to the upper right of the US map and select your state and county.